DanielBlazek18/networkinglabs/README.md

 # Overview

-`BNET networkinglabs` is a repository containing practical networking lab exercises focused on Arista EOS, SONiC and other platforms.
+`Networkinglabs` is a repository containing practical networking lab exercises built with **containerlab**.
+The labs focus on Arista EOS, SONiC and other network platforms.
 Python, Ansible, Docker and additional automation tools are frequently used throughout the examples.

 ---